-If you’re a solo traveler or unwillingly being forced to do solo because of the WhatsApp group that had canceled all your plans.
-Then no need to worry as I will definitely guide you to make your solo trip to Goa awesome and solo worthy.
-But just don’t cancel anything right away.
-Just don’t!
+Are you a solo traveler or unwillingly forced to do solo because of the WhatsApp group that had canceled all your plans?
+Then, no need to worry; I will guide you to make your Solo trip to Goa Awesome and solo worthy.

-To make a month or even a few days worth remembering & that too solo in goa then you need to follow your heart.
-Yes, that Dhak – Dhak heartbeat telling you to leave.
+To make a month or even a few days worth remembering & that too, a Solo trip to Goa, you need to follow your heart.
+Yes, that Dhak – Dhak is telling you to move.

-I had mentioned below the four pillars of travel, everything revolves around these points if you had noticed closely.
-If you can manage to control these points somehow then you’re awesome, to be honest.
+I have mentioned below the four pillars of travel & everything revolves around these points if you have seen them closely.

 Table of Contents